skejeton/education-tool/README.md

 ## Current Keymap
 (add editor shortcuts here)

-## Clone the repository
+## Development Installation

-Note: the repository is dependent on several submodules
+Clone the repository
 ```
 # if you don't care about contributing, you can use https version
 # https://github.com/skejeton/education-tool.git